Give It Up (Twista song)

 "Give It Up" is the first single from Twista's album Adrenaline Rush 2007.
-The song features Pharrell.
-The edited version of the song is called "Live It Up."
+The song features Pharrell Williams.
+The edited version of the song is called "Live It Up".

 Music video

 The music video premiered on AOL Music and on BET.
-It was directed by Hype Williams and references the video for Kanye West's "Gold Digger", which was also directed by Williams.
+It was directed by Hype Williams, and references the video for Kanye West's "Gold Digger", which was also directed by Williams.
 The song also has a reference to the Red Hot Chili Peppers' song, "Give It Away".